 A leading identity vendor does not naively take deterministic matches at face value.
 A best-in-class deterministic graph should encompass the following measures to ensure accurate matching:

-The graph should be built with an expansive PII reference base to allow linking of PII touchpoints and devices to a persistent representation of a person.
-This linking should rely predominantly on directly observed linkages, meaning that devices are only linked when they are directly observed using the PII tied to a consumer.
-Non-PII-based linkages do not need to be curated because they can be inaccurate.
+The graph should be built with an expansive directly identifiable personal data reference base to allow linking of directly identifiable personal data touchpoints and devices to a persistent representation of a person.
+This linking should rely predominantly on directly observed linkages, meaning that devices are only linked when they are directly observed using the directly identifiable personal data tied to a consumer.
+Non-directly identifiable personal data-based linkages do not need to be curated because they can be inaccurate.

 Leading deterministic graphs prioritize accuracy and recency of identity over scale.
-In environments where there may not be enough data to build a fully deterministic graph, probabilistic models based on deterministic links still outperform graphs that are not built on a deterministic, PII-based reference base.
+In environments where there may not be enough data to build a fully deterministic graph, probabilistic models based on deterministic links still outperform graphs that are not built on a deterministic, directly identifiable personal data-based reference base.

 The graph should have a varied and unbiased collection of source partners, with data that serves as a corroboration check against each other.
 The graph’s persistent identifier should be based on verified people-based data with machine learning to weigh the value of these different sources.
 It should also allow corroboration of incoming offline linkages like address and phone number, with verified people-based IDs.